-If you have pet insurance with More Than, John Lewis, M&S, Argos or Tesco (four of these companies are on our list of the best pet insurers for dogs) you may have heard about a ‘preferred referral network’ of vets.
+If you have pet insurance with More Than, John Lewis, M&S, Argos or Tesco (four of these companies are on our list of the best dog insurance companies) you may have heard about a ‘preferred referral network’ of vets.

 That is because RSA, the underwriter of the above pet insurance providers, has created a network of vets to “help to deliver affordable pet insurance for RSA pet insurance customers”.